bosonprotocol/boson-protocol-contracts/docs/protocol-initialization-facet.md

 ### Initialization diagram
-Diagram below represents a simple upgrade with two upgraded facets:
+The diagram represents a simple protocol upgrade whereby two facets are upgraded:
 - Facet 1 has an initializer that writes to two slots, one of which is already populated.
 - Facet 2 has an initializer that writes to an empty slot.